oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ## 2.4 Information Modeling Tools

-The value of an IM language multiplies when automated tooling support creation, maintenance, and use of models created in that language.
+The value of an IM language multiplies when automated tooling is available to support creation, maintenance, and use of models created in that language.
 The need for tools is discussed in [[RFC 8477](#rfc8477)], citing particularly the need for code generation and debugging tools.
 A tool set to support an IM language should provide